ArthurGC/ArthurGC/README.md

 ## :wave: Hey, nice to see you!

-- :computer: I'm currently studying at Microverse.
+- :computer: I graduated from Microverse.
+I'm a Full Stack Developer with preference on Ruby on Rails.
 - :rocket: Always ready to collaborate for Web Design projects.
 - :zap: Fun fact: I love to watch videos about Web design and video games.